 5. Keep users at the centre of your marketing campaigns

 “Your perfume is not how you smell, it’s how you feel.”

-Throughout the series, the protagonist Emily sheds plenty of light on the role of user experience, which is the driving factor of a campaign’s success.
+Throughout the series, the protagonist, Emily, sheds light on the role of user experience, which is the driving factor of a campaign’s success.

 Finally, the users’ opinions of your brand, campaigns, and products become the ultimate deciders.
-Thus, it is meaningful to design marketing campaigns for and about the user.
+Thus, designing marketing campaigns for and about the user is meaningful.

 If you’re looking to step up your social media and want to know how we can help your brand grow through social media, give us a message by clicking here

 Want to become more TikTok savvy?
 Have a read of this blog ‘Why your TikTok campaigns are failing’

 Pingback:TikTok Stories: Why should you start using them for your business?